curtispd/secure-app-toolchain-20240808192326900/README.md

 - Toolchain Name - Unique name to identify your toolchain

-- Region - Select the region where toolchain is to be deployed (Ex: us-south)
+- Region - Select the region where toolchain is to be deployed (Ex: us-south).

 #### Application Repository Configuration